ml-archive/blog/source/_posts/2018-03-19-GoogleCast.md

 }
 ```

-Now that we can create a GCKMediaInformation we need to create a function that will allow us to start a video on our connected receiver device.
+Now that we can create a `GCKMediaInformation` we need to create a function that will allow us to start a video on our connected receiver device.

-For this add the following function in your CastManager:
+For this add the following function in your `CastManager`:

 ```
 func startSelectedItemRemotely(_ mediaInfo: GCKMediaInformation, at time: TimeInterval, completion: (Bool) -> Void) {